amer/resinfra/logging/README.md

 # POC: Logging with ELK
 The following will demonstrate how to use the Elasticsearch - Logstash - Kibana (ELK) stack to collect, process and visualize logs.
-We will use filebeat to push systemd logs to the ELK.
+We will use filebeat to push system logs to the ELK.
 There is a number of [other beats available](https://www.elastic.co/de/beats/).

 *Caveats*:
 For ease of use we will have the ELK run in docker as a single node cluster.
 To keep things simple, we will also not define any logstash pipelines.
 Pipelines could be defined in a `config-dir` and then mounted to the container.
 For further information on how to configure Logstash for docker see [here](https://www.elastic.co/guide/en/logstash/current/docker-config.html).